hzzv/scripts/real_relaxation/README.md

 The script `relax.py` transforms a SMT-LIB benchmark from NIA to NRA.
+The script assumes that all multiplications have exactly two arguments.

 The script requires Python3 and [pysmt](https://github.com/pysmt/pysmt).
 You might need to install [pyenv](https://github.com/pyenv/pyenv#installation).